AJarombek/saints-xctf-ios/SaintsXCTF/README.md

 **App**

+Contains controllers for views used before a user is signed in.
+Also has pieces of functionality used throughout the application.

 | Filename                         | Description                                                               |
 |----------------------------------|---------------------------------------------------------------------------|
 | `HomeViewController.swift`       | Controller for the view displayed before a user is signed in.             |